 In most cases I try to prepare a fairly complete first draft.

-After you receive the first draft and send me feedback, we discuss the next steps by email or Skype.
+After you receive the first draft and send me feedback, we discuss the next steps by email or video chat.

 Depending on the project there may be several rounds of revisions necessary to refine the illustration.